 - The physical and mental condition of each party as it relates their financial condition and ability to work, and

 In a Nevada divorce, alimony can be awarded as a one-time payment or in specified periodic payments.

 Monthly payments are most common but a court has discretion to impose whatever payment schedule appears fair.

 Modification of a spousal support award only applies to payments that have not yet accrued.
-The court will not reduce past due alimony payments.
+The court will not reduce or cancel past due alimony payments.
 However, the spouse receiving the alimony may “stipulate” that prior payments have been satisfied.

 If the spouse receiving alimony remarries, spousal support payments normally cease.

 An exception is if the original alimony award or a prenuptial agreement provides otherwise.

 Alimony payments in Nevada normally cease upon the death of either person.